-These essentially offer paths to your target — or even their outright demise.
-But while they’re helpful, they wisely never make life too easy.
-Just one example involves you overhearing a hipster fashion blogger panicking over the fact that she’s broken her camera lens and is scheduled to interview and photograph your target.
-This give you options: if you help her out she’ll conduct the interview in a nice, secluded spot that’s just perfect for a bit of long distance sniping.
+So, for instance, you might overhear a hipster fashion blogger panicking over the fact that she’s broken her camera lens and is scheduled to interview and photograph your target.
+This give you options: if you help her out she’ll conduct the interview in a nice, secluded spot that’s just perfect for a bit of long-distance sniping.
 Or you could sabotage her camera with explosives.
-Or simply listen to the hilariously OTT interview and take your target out afterwards.
+Or simply listen to the hilariously OTT interview then take out your target with another more dastardly method.

 The devil (literally) wears Prada